Supreme Court to deliver Ayodhya verdict on Saturday at 10.30 am

 The Ayodhya dispute has been going on for several decades, with both Hindu and Muslim groups claiming their right to the land.
 The Babri Masjid stood there before it was demolished in 1992 by Hindutva activists.

 The verdict was to be delivered before Chief Justice of India Ranjan Gogoi retires on November 17.
 Justice SA Bobde, who will take over as the next chief justice, had called the Ayodhya case “one of the most important in the world”.
+The security of the five judges of the Constitution Bench was increased to Z plus ahead of the verdict, NDTV reported.
+Besides Gogoi and Bobde, the bench comprises of Justices DY Chandrachud, Ashok Bhushan and S Abdul Nazeer.

+Soon after reports about the verdict were out, Prime Minister Narendra Modi said that it should not be considered a win or loss, and urged people to maintain harmony.

 All educational institutions in Uttar Pradesh will be closed till Monday, ANI reported.
 Schools and colleges in Karnataka’s Gadag district will also be shut on Saturday.
+In Bhopal, Madhya Pradesh, gathering of more than four people was banned under Section 144 of the Criminal Procedure Code.
+All schools and colleges will also be closed.

 On Thursday, the Union Home Ministry had asked all states, in particular Uttar Pradesh, to enhance security ahead of the judgement.
 A day earlier, Prime Minister Narendra Modi had asked Union ministers not to make irresponsible statements ahead of the verdict.
 The prime minister made the remark at a meeting with his council of ministers in New Delhi.
 He added that the verdict should not be seen as a victory or defeat.